 - Consultation to deans, faculty, and staff whose students are coping with crisis events

-You and your spouse, partner, or child are eligible for confidential services, without charge.
+You are eligible for confidential services, without charge.
 All records are maintained and managed by JHSAP; clinical records are NOT part of your academic file.
 All clinical documentation is maintained separately from EPR and EPIC medical records.

 Resources for a Crisis